 This locomotive is equipped with two coil-wound Proto-Couplers for remote uncoupling action.
 Because the Proto-Coupler is controlled through the Proto-Sound 2.0 microprocessor, it does not require an uncoupling track section or modification to your layout to function.
-Use the codes listed below to fire the coupler.
+You can fire the coupler(s) from neutral or while in motion.
+Use the codes shown below (and in the chart on p.
+5) to fire the coupler(s).